 Palsy is a medical term derived from the word paralysis that is defined as paralysis often accompanied by loss of feeling and uncontrolled body movements such as shaking.

-wiseGEEK provides one of the best explanations that I have found of what Long Thoracic Nerve Palsy actually is:
+wiseGEEK provides one of the best explanations that I have found of what Long Thoracic Nerve Palsy is:

 Long thoracic nerve palsy is caused by injury and damage to the long thoracic nerve.
 This nerve runs from the neck vertebrae along the side of the chest to the muscle that holds the scapula bone to the chest wall.
 When this nerve is damaged, the scapula - or shoulder blade - becomes abnormally positioned, resembling a protruding wing.
 This odd positioning has led to the name “winged scapula.”
 Shoulder pain and loss of movement occur as the imbalance in muscle functioning causes stress to the muscles of the shoulder.